 The CAL FIRE Super Huey's primary mission is responding to initial attack wildfires and rescue missions.
-When responding to wildfires, the helicopter can quickly deliver up to a 9-person Helitack Crew for ground firefighting operations and quickly transition into water/foam dropping missions.
+When responding to wildfires, the helicopter can quickly deliver a Helitack Crew for ground firefighting, which it supports with water drops.

-The helicopters are also used for firing operations using either a Helitorch or a Chemical Ignition Device System (CIDS) on wildland fires or prescribed burns, transporting internal cargo loads, mapping, medical evacuations and numerous non-fire emergency missions.
+The helicopters are also used for firing operations using either a Helitorch or a Plastic Spherical Dispenser (PSD) on wildland fires or prescribed burns, transporting internal cargo loads, mapping, medical evacuations and non-fire emergency missions.

 In 1997, CAL FIRE personnel were trained to do "short haul" rescues.
 Since 2011 CAL FIRE has moved away from the Short Haul program and started utilizing the Hoist program.
 This specialized rescue technique involves highly trained firefighters being lowered from a hovering helicopter to an injured or trapped person below.
-Once secured to a harness or stokes basket, both the victim and rescuer are then hoisted into the helicopter and flown to a landing zone.
+Once secured to a rescue device, both the victim and rescuer are then hoisted into the helicopter and flown to a landing zone.